 This course aims to provide the necessary means for developing these fundamental leadership competencies.
 In the end, its success will depend in large part on your willingness to engage yourself fully in readings, assignments, discussions, and class exercises.
 To facilitate this kind of engagement, I use assigned seating.
-I also regularly call on people so that they can Demonstrate Class Preparation and give Periodic Quizzes, which will (usually) be unannounced.
-Attendance affects your Demonstrated Class Preparation grade, your Periodic Quizzes grade (if there is a quiz when you are absent), and-in all likelihood-your Tests grades.
+I also regularly call on people and give Periodic Quizzes, which will (usually) be unannounced.
+Attendance affects your Periodic Quizzes grade (if there is a quiz when you are absent), and-in all likelihood-your Tests grades.
 You should email me in advance if you will be unable to attend class.
 Do not attend class if you are symptomatic or ill.